matthewmueller/hashthepass/Readme.md

-# hash the pass
+# Hash the Pass

-  Generate a hash for your passwords based on the site
+  Generate a hash for your passwords based on the site URL.

+  Hash the Pass ignores subdomains and TLD names, so `accounts.google.com`, `google.com`, `www.google.com.au` `google` all resolve to `google`.

 ## Installation